-By the end of seventh grade, students will explore how forces cause changes in motion and are responsible for the transfer of how energy is transferred in geologic, atmospheric, and environmental processes.
-In this grade level, students explain how organisms use energy sources and maintain homeostasis, investigate forces and motion, and in a wide variety of systems, model how heat energy affects drives cycles in weather and climate, and explain how ecosystems maintain structure and stability.
+By the end of seventh grade, students will explore how forces cause changes in motion and how energy is transferred in geologic, atmospheric, and environmental processes.
+In this grade level, students investigate forces and motion in a wide variety of systems, model how heat energy drives cycles in weather and climate, and explain how ecosystems maintain structure and stability.
 Student investigations focus on collecting and making sense of observational data and measurements using the science and engineering practices: ask questions and define problems, develop and use models, plan and carry out investigations, analyze and interpret data, use mathematics and computational thinking, construct explanations and design solutions, engage in argument from evidence, and obtain, evaluate, and communicate information.
 While individual lessons may include connections to any of the crosscutting concepts, the standards in seventh grade focus on helping students understand phenomena though patterns, cause and effect, and structure and function.